-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 Parents and the community are very supportive of the educational programs at Porterville High School.
 The schoolwide Booster Club plays an active role through fundraising and planning special activities for the site.
 Parents may also participate in the School Site Council, the English Language Advisory Committee, the AERO Academy, Business Academy, the Agricultural Advisory Committee, and the Health Academy.
+The School Site Council and English Language Advisory Committee meet four times a year to receive information and help make decisions that impact Porterville High.
+The three Pathway academies meet monthly and assist at various times of the year to move their respective Pathways forward in the areas of college and career development.
 There is also an active choir, football, and band parent club.